 Beans may be vined or bushy and come in several sizes and colors.
-They are primarily a warm season vegetable, which is best grown in spring but can also be started for a late summer harvest in some temperate zones.
+They are primarily a warm season vegetable that is best grown in spring but can also be started for a late summer harvest in some temperate zones.
 Gardeners with small spaces can learn how to grow beans in pots.
 Growing beans in containers is also useful for early starting where soil temperatures remain too cool for in-ground potting.
 These plants will need to be brought indoors at night to protect them from possible freezing temperatures.

 Container Size for Growing Beans